Igor Fesunenko: Biography

-Father Sergey Fesunenko worked as a chief mechanic at the Zaporozhye aluminum plant, the whole family moved there when the war broke out, they were evacuated to the Urals aluminum plant, and there my father worked in the production of aluminum for aircraft.
+His father, Sergey Fesunenko, worked as a chief mechanic at the Zaporozhye aluminum plant.
+The whole family moved there when the war broke out, and they were evacuated to the Urals aluminum plant, where his father worked in the production of aluminum for aircraft.

-Mother Evdokia Ivanovna graduated from law school Fesunenko in Irkutsk, was a housewife, in 1944 returned to his father in Kiev on recovery plant.
+His mother, Evdokia Ivanovna, graduated from law school Fesunenko in Irkutsk, was a housewife, and in 1944 returned to his father in Kiev on the recovery plant.

-He was born in Orenburg, spent his childhood in Moscow and Zaporozhye, during the war he lived in the Urals.
+He was born in Orenburg, spent his childhood in Moscow and Zaporozhye, and during the war, he lived in the Urals.
 In 1955, he graduated from the Moscow Historical Archives Institute, historian and archivist.
 The next two years he served in the Soviet Army.
 From 1957 to 1963 he worked in godv Main Archive Department.
 Freelance collaborated with the Komsomolskaya Pravda and Broadcaster of the USSR, which in 1963 became a member of the Latin American edition (Fesunenko at that time owned by the Spanish).
 He was sent to Brazil, where he studied Portuguese.